cloudflare/cloudflare-docs/products/logs/src/content/logpush/datadog/index.md

 # Enable Logpush to Datadog

-Cloudflare Logpush now supports Logpush directly to Datadog via API.
+Cloudflare Logpush now supports pushing logs directly to Datadog via API.

 To set up a Datadog Logpush job:
 1. Create a job with the appropriate endpoint URL and authentication parameters